Putrus/putrus/README.md

 - :volleyball: Beach volleyball

   The second sports passion appeared in high school, my best friend invited me to play during the holidays and I really liked it.
-  I'm very tall so I made a lot of progress in the beginning.
+  I'm very tall so I made a lot of progress at the beginning.
 I love going to tournaments and competing with others.

 - :keyboard: Programming

-  The last biggest passion is programming.
+  The last but not least passion is programming.
 I wrote first "Hello World" in C++ in 2015.
-  It turned out that writing code is very satisfied and understanding code came very easily to me.
+  It turned out that writing code is very satisfied and understanding it came very easily to me.
   I started writing more and more and then I decided to study computer science.
 <!--
 **Putrus/putrus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.